nibalizer/istio101-blitz/workshop/exercise-5/README.md

 In Istio `VirtualService` rules, there can be only one rule for each service and therefore when defining multiple [HTTPRoute](https://istio.io/docs/reference/config/istio.networking.v1alpha3.html#HTTPRoute) blocks, the order in which they are defined in the yaml matters.
 Hence, the original `VirtualService` rule is modified rather than creating a new rule.
 With the modified rule, incoming requests originating from `Firefox` browsers will go to the newer version of guestbook.
 All other requests fall-through to the next block, which routes all traffic to the original version of guestbook.

 Test this now by accessing the guestbook service UI you obtained earlier using a Firefox browser.
 Trying this in any other browser will serve a v1 guestbook.
+Be sure to clear the browser cache, using for example 'control-shift-r' to refresh the page while clearing cache.

 ### Canary deployment
 In `Canary Deployments`, newer versions of services are incrementally rolled out to users to minimize the risk and impact of any bugs introduced by the newer version.
 To begin incrementally routing traffic to the newer version of the guestbook service, modify the original `VirtualService` rule: